Some Differential Equations for the Riemann $\theta$-Function on Jacobians: Variations of Fay's formula

 for $H_{k}=\sum_{j=1}^{k}\frac{1}{j}$ the $k$-th harmonic number.
 In particular, we get

-We would like to show, that the last sum does not depend on the choice of $r$.
+We would like to show that the last sum does not depend on the choice of $r$.
 For this purpose, we consider the case $s=2$ and $n=(r,g-r)$ for some $1\le r\le g-1$.
 The polynomial $h_{m,n}$ is of multi-degree $n$ and vanishes for all $0\le m<n$.
-Hence, its coefficients has to be given by multiplies of products of alternating Stirling numbers
+Hence, its coefficients have to be given by the products of signed Stirling numbers $s(g,j)\cdot s(g,k)$ multiplied by a common non-zero factor.
+The factor can be obtained by considering the coefficient of $m_1 m_2$ in equation \eqref{hmn}

-Note, that the top degree coefficient of $h_{m,(r,g-r)}$ is given by
+Note that the top degree coefficient of $h_{m,(r,g-r)}$ is given by

 which does not depend on the choice of $r$.
 Thus,